7 jogging tours in and around Lübeck

 Route length: 8 – 11 km

 Jogging with a sea view – what could be better?
-This can also be done twice – there and back.
-After all, this offers you the great panorama of the Lübeck Bay from a different perspective!
+You can even do it twice – there and back.
+After all, you'll get a different perspective on the magnificent panorama of Lübeck Bay!

 Have we forgotten anything?
 Would you like to share your personal favorite routes with us?
-We appreciate your feedback!
+We look forward to your feedback!

 written by: